Anticipates Clement Greenberg's

 Motherwell and Existentialism

-The New Yorker's Robert M. Coates reviews Hofmann show, coins the term 'Abstract Expressionism'.
+The New Yorker's Robert M. Coates reviews Hofmann show, uses the term 'Abstract Expressionism' to describe his works.

 "Abstract Expressionism" Named